decision-labs/geobase-tutorial-duckdb-ui-public/README.md

 ## 📝 License

-This project is part of the eMOTIONAL Cities project and is available under the project's license terms.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙏 Data Attribution

+The cardiovascular disease prevalence data used in this visualization is sourced from the eMOTIONAL Cities project, which is funded by the European Union's Horizon 2020 research and innovation programme.

 ## 🙏 Acknowledgments